Yousef-Div123/FallingSky/README.md

 # FalingSky
-This is a game made using python and pygame.
+A game about dodging red balls falling from the sky.
+Made using python and pygame

+## How to play
+-Use right and left arrows to move

 note that you need to install python and install pygame in your device to run the files.